 Briefly the steps to making a consumer proposal in Alberta are:

-Your finances will be reviewed and the Trustee will assist you in preparing a proposal to your creditors
+Your finances will be reviewed and the Trustee will assist you in preparing a proposal to your creditors of all of your debts consolidated together

 After you make your proposal, most creditors are no longer able to pursue you for collection of their accounts